It’s official. The plane tickets have been bought. We’re getting ready to leave.

 The moments we had together

 This time, it’s not just the location that’s changing—it’s the shape of our family.
 Amanda, Ivy, and I are heading to the UK.
-Zain, Asher, and Atticus—all with their partners—will stay here in the U.S. For the first time, we’ll be living apart, stretched across continents.
-That reality is hard to sit with.
+Zain, Asher, and Atticus, all with their partners, will stay here in the U.S. For the first time, we’ll be living apart, stretched across continents.
+For our entire life as a family, it has always been the kids that have left—now it is us that are leaving.
+That changes the dynamic into something new, something that will take some time to adapt to.
+But there will be times when we will all be together.
 I have to remind myself that separation isn’t the end of connection.
 That leaving doesn’t mean losing.
-And even when it feels like the world is crashing in—especially now, when everything in the U.S. feels volatile and uncertain—there’s still hope.

-We’re carrying all of that with us.
 Florida will always be home—our roots are there.
-But this move isn’t about finding a new home.
+This is where I have lived the longest (27 years).
+And this move isn’t about finding a new home.
 It’s about creating a place where our daughter can thrive.
 A place where we can breathe a little easier.
-We’re not leaving home behind—we’re building on it.
+We’re not leaving home behind.

 It’s still hard.
 But at least now, I know why.